carrozzi/paragon-node-builder/README.md

-# Healthbot-ova-builder
+# paragon-node-builder
-   The Healthbot OVA is built using Hashicorp Packer with the VMware ISO builder.
+   The paragon node OVA is built using Hashicorp Packer with the VMware ISO builder.
 I used vmware Fusion in the build process but it should work in Workstation without changes and ESXi with some modification.
    I went with a desktop product as I found it easier to compact the image size down after building.

    ## Prerequisites